PoisonAlien/trackplot/README.md

   * Customization: Each plot can be customized for color, scale, height, width, etc.
   * Tracks can be summarized per condition (by mean, median, max, min)
   * PCA and, optional differential peak analysis with `limma` when using uniformly processed, normalized bigWig files.

+## Dependencies

+1. [data.table](https://cran.r-project.org/web/packages/data.table/index.html) R package - which itself has no dependency.
+2. [bwtool](https://github.com/CRG-Barcelona/bwtool) - a command line tool for processing bigWig files.
+Install and move the binary to a PATH (e.g; `/usr/local/bin`) or a directory under the PATH.

+* For macOS: Please download the pre-build binary from [here](https://www.dropbox.com/s/kajx9ya6erzyrim/bwtool_macOS.tar.gz?dl=1).
+Make it executable with `chmod +x bwtool`. macOS gatekeeper might complain that it can't run the binary downloaded from the internet.
+If so, [allow](https://support.apple.com/en-us/HT202491) it in the security settings.

+* For centOS or debian: Follow these [compilation instructions](https://gist.github.com/PoisonAlien/e19b482ac6146bfb03142a0de1c4fbc8).

 ## Usage